trisulnsm/dinodoc/trisuldocs/docs/ag/domain/trisulctl.md

 A short list of things you can do

-1. check status of Trisul Probes if they are running
+1. Check status of Trisul Probes if they are running
-2. check database sizes on all nodes
+2. Check database sizes on all nodes
-3. view log files from any node
+3. View log files from any node
-4. start and stop all nodes or only particular nodes
+4. Start and stop all nodes or only particular nodes
-5. install or delete new probes, hubs, or contexts
+5. Install or delete new probes, hubs, or contexts
 6. LUA Workbench : A development environment to test your scripts
-7. importpcap tools
+7. Import PCAP tools

 Many of these operations can also be performed using the web interface.
 However a familiarity with these tools is needed to manage a medium to